 Additionally, working on a semi-circular forming roll in order to obtain a tube out of a flat steel strip, the differences in tangential speeds along the surface of the tube induce sliding between forming roll, calibration roll and the stainless-steel sheet.

-Because of the cold-welding effect and the difference in speed on the forming rolls, these rolls must be chosen out of a material with very good sliding characteristics in order to obtain a perfect surface on the stainless-steel tubes.
+Because of the cold-welding effect and the difference in speed on the surface of the forming rolls, these rolls must be chosen out of a material with very good sliding characteristics in order to obtain a perfect surface on the stainless-steel tubes.

 AMPCO METAL guarantees a wide range of material satisfying the highest requirements.